Incrementis/Ask-me-anything-/README.md

 # Ask Me Anything (AMA)
 Have questions to ask me directly?
 Try out my AMA!
+Otherwise you are welcome to write me an email [incrementis@gmail.com](mailto:incrementis@gmail.com)!

-NOTE: There is a good chance that this AMA repo will evolve over time to reach a better usability.
+NOTE: There is a good chance that this AMA repo could evolve over time to reach a better usability.

 ---